rht-labs-events/summit-lab-2018-doc/scenario6/README.md

 172.30.0.1
 ```

 The result shows that SkyDNS is resolving properly.
 Next, check dnsmasq.
-Get node ip:
+Get the node ip address:

 ```
 > ip a s eth0